neuefische/web-exercises/sessions/recap-project-2/quiz-app/README.md

 > ❗️ For now the new **card** should be displayed directly below the form.
 Adding the **card** to
 > the list of the other cards is a topic for later.

+> **Note:** To avoid error messages, we recommend creating a new JavaScript file specifically for your form page.
+This ensures that any event listeners you've added for other pages won't cause problems with HTML elements that aren't present on the form page.

 ### 4. Form field text counter